stephan13360/systemd-services/minecraft/README.md

 ## basics

 Running a java programm with systemd is straight forward.
 Inside ExecStart= run java and then specify your jar file with the -jar argument.
 Here you can also set the amount of memory the server can use with -Xms and -Xmx (Adjust the amount to your needs).
-And we also disable the command promt that you could use if you would run the server inside your terminal, since we can't access it anyway when running under systemd.
+We also disable the command promt that you could use if you would run the server inside your terminal, since we can't access it anyway when running under systemd.
 The line then looks like this:

 `ExecStart=/usr/bin/java -Xms2G -Xmx2G -jar /srv/minecraft/server.jar --nogui`